 If applicable, you can also add something like: We’ll be taking measures to help avoid situations like this arising in the future.

-Ready to put Ethena’s Anonymous Reporting tool to the test?
+Ready to put Ethena’s Hotline tool to the test?

-Armed with Melanie’s excellent guidance, we hope you’re walking away today confident in your ability to keep reporters informed and reassured at every step of the Anonymous Reporting process.
+Armed with Melanie’s excellent guidance, we hope you’re walking away today confident in your ability to keep reporters informed and reassured at every step of the Hotline process.

 If you’re reading this, we think it’s likely you already have access to the tool, but if you don’t — let’s fix that!
-Get started with Ethena’s Anonymous Reporting tool today, or feel free to start with a conversation with a member of our sales team if you’re looking for more information.
+Get started with Ethena’s Hotline & Case Management tools today, or feel free to start with a conversation with a member of our sales team if you’re looking for more information.